 The NSA and SA standards share the same specifications, but the former uses existing LTE networks, while the SA will need a next-generation core network.
-Operators started with the NSA so that it will turn to 4G LTE in a non-5G environment.
+Operators started with the NSA to turn to 4G LTE in a non-5G environment.

 The standards established by 3GPP are linked to the performance objectives:

 Maximum data rate: 5G will offer significantly faster speeds.
 They can reach 20 Gbps downstream and 10 Gbps upstream per mobile base station.

 It is not the speed you would experience with 5G (unless you have a dedicated connection), but cell users will share.